Product Launch Checklist: 25 Steps for a New Product Launch

 Download Your Free Product Launch Checklist

 I've compiled all 25 steps into a downloadable checklist you can use for your next launch.
-It includes space for notes, stakeholder assignments, timeline tracking, and metric definitions.
+It includes space for notes, stakeholder assignments, timeline tracking, and metric definitions, plus the app and brand launch add-ons.

 Common Launch Mistakes to Avoid

-After 50+ launches across different companies and product types, these are the mistakes I see most often—and the ones with the highest cost:
+After hundreds of launches across different companies and product types, these are the mistakes I see most often, and the ones with the highest cost:

 - Launching without a rollback plan: When things go wrong (and they will eventually), you need a documented way to revert.
 Figuring this out during a crisis leads to bad decisions and prolonged outages.